MinnPost/minnpost-wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 With WPCode, you can add any type of code snippet that you would otherwise add in your theme's functions.php file or in a site-specific plugin.

-This includes custom PHP snippets, JavaScript snippets, HTML snippet, Text Snippets, Conversion pixels, Tracking scripts, AdSense or other banner ads code, and more.
+This includes custom PHP snippets, JavaScript snippets, HTML snippet, CSS snippets, Text Snippets, Conversion pixels, Tracking scripts, AdSense or other banner ads code, and more.

 = What are some example plugins WPCode can replace? =